jeffreychen159/mock-overflow/README.md

   $ npm install mongoose
   $ npm install -g nodemon
   ```
-2. Starting the server: Make sure that MongoDB is running through the cmd.
+2. **Starting the Server:** Make sure that MongoDB is running through the cmd.
 By default, MongoDB will run on 127.0.0.1, port 27017.
 Remember to configure populate_db.js to ensure that it is properly connected to mongoose.

   Populate the database from the root:
   ```